 3. The command will identify and repair corrupted or missing system files.
 When the scan is complete, close PowerShell and try opening the Command Prompt.

-4. Perform a System Restore
+4. Create a System Restore Point

 Since I keep testing things on my Windows PC, I sometimes run into trouble, and in that case, performing a system restore is my first resort.
 If you remember creating a system restore point when the Command Prompt was working fine on your computer, you can restore all settings and undo the recent changes to your computer.